Last Updated: February 2026

 Is the middle name mandatory on flight tickets?

-How many letters can be corrected?
+How many letters can be corrected on a ticket?

 Will I be denied boarding for a name error?